Jake Baddeley "Hermes"

 Mercury Pluto brings the most penetrating and insightful ability to the mind.
 These native are able to relentless dive into a subject to its core or totally ignore that which is perceived as simply superficial.
 In its shadow these natives can be mentally controlling and intellectually overwhelming.
 They are great investigators and researchers.
 Its shadow holds obsessions and deep-seated phobia that distort their perception and color their ideas and opinions.

 “Hermes tended to show up in stories at points where the action needed to take a turn, or where the will of the gods needed to be clearly expressed to humans.” --Jason Holley

 The space in which Mercury operates is liminal space.
-His presence opens the threshold between was “is not any longer” and “what is not yet”.
-This vortex is saturated with potentiality, even as it seems to not contain anything that seems actual.
+Mercury opens the threshold between "what is not any longer” and “what is not yet”.
+This vortex is saturated with potentiality, even as it seems to not contain anything that seems real.
 Wherever Mercury is, wherever he resides in a chart, is a threshold.
 It is the space of mental construction and intention.
 In this role Mercury acts as the incubator of who we are becoming.
 When Gemini thoughts polarize as Sagittarian beliefs and are synthesized with the meaning and values correlating to Venus/Aphrodite, the resulting priorities being handed off to Mars for execution, thoughts become words, words become actions, and actions become deeds.

 “Your beliefs become your thoughts,

 Your words become your actions,

 Edis, Freda, The God Between: A Study of Astrological Mercury, Arkana, 1996